Belgian Islamists jailed on terrorism charges

 Sharia4Belgium has not been linked to the other cell.

 Troops have been deployed outside major institutions in Belgium including government buildings, EU premises and diplomatic missions.

-The raids happened days after the Paris terror attacks, in which homegrown militants attacked the offices of the Charlie Hebdo satirical magazine, shot a police officer and stormed a Jewish supermarket, killing 17 people.
+The raids happened days after the Paris terror attacks in January, in which homegrown militants attacked the offices of the Charlie Hebdo satirical magazine, shot a police officer and stormed a Jewish supermarket, killing 17 people.